2024 Solar Incentives Guide for Jamestown, ND - Tax Credits & Rebates

 Federal Solar Incentives

 When you think about solar incentives, you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC allows you to claim a tax credit for a specific percentage of your solar system's cost.
+One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a certain percentage of your solar system's cost.

-The ITC was originally for 30% of the total cost of solar system installation, and has fluctuated slightly over the last few years between 26-30%.
-The percentage you qualify for will depend on when your solar system was installed.
-The total installation cost includes the panels themselves as well as the cost of labor, accessories and equipment.
+The ITC initially applied to 30% of the cost of solar panel installation, although that number has fluctuated slightly over the years between 26-30%.
+The installation date of your solar system will determine what percentage you qualify for.
+The cost of installation includes the panels themselves as well as the cost of labor, accessories and equipment.
 There is no maximum claim amount.
-The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

-Your local Jamestown solar panel installation expert can provide you with more information about the ITC and how it applies to your situation.
+Your local Jamestown solar panel installer can provide more information about the ITC and how it may apply to your situation.

 State & Local Solar Incentives